HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 === "On-Premises"
     [Huddo Boards](https://www.huddo.com/boards) is a team collaboration tool that you can now use in an HCL DX environment.
 For installation and configuration instructions, see [Integrating Huddo Boards with HCL DX](../../extend_dx/integration/huddo_boards/index.md).

+### Notice of deprecation of Textbox.io Rich Text Editor

+=== "Containers"
+    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

+=== "On-Premises"
+    The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 ## Digital Experience 8.5 and 9.0 Versions

+### End of Support Announced for Digital Experience v8.5 and 9

+=== "On-Premises"
+    On June 30, 2023, HCL Software announced end of support for HCL Digital Experience versions 8.5 and 9, effective June 30, 2025.
+Customers are encouraged to upgrade to HCL Digital Experience version 9.5, released in a continuous delivery model.
+Refer to the [Deprecated features](../deprecated_features.md) page for more information.

 ## Digital Experience 9.5 Version